Reizeron/High-Rock-Zero/content/Books/Broken Diamonds.md

 I cannot be objective as a native of Glenumbria Moors, but visitors have told me that the sorrow -- more often they use the word shame -- of the natives is almost overwhelming.
 There is a sense that a great and ancient crime still burns in the conscience of the people of the Moors.
 Though it did not happen in our lifetimes, we know that the debt is not yet paid.

-I refer, of course, to the murder of Her Terrible Majesty, [[Kintyra II]], Empress of Tamriel, on the frozen morning of the 23rd of Frost Fall, in the year 3E 123.
+I refer, of course, to the murder of Her Terrible Majesty, Kintyra II, Empress of Tamriel, on the frozen morning of the 23rd of Frost Fall, in the year 3E 123.

 We do not know the name of the castle where she was held; we do not know the name of her murderer (though the man who ordered the murder was her cousin and usurper, Uriel III); we do not know where she was buried.
 But our ancestors knew that their rightful ruler was imprisoned somewhere in their land, and did nothing to help her.
 For that, we bear their shame.